-Both our degrees provide a secure foundation in the academic and applied study of music.
-After graduating, many music majors go on to earn masters and doctoral degrees in performance, musicology, or composition, while others immediately pursue careers as professional musicians and teachers.
+Both our undergraduate degrees (BA and BMus) provide a secure foundation in the academic and applied study of music.
+Students will receive rigorous training in music across a range of genres, styles, and historical and geographical frameworks.
+Areas of faculty specialization at the Department of Music include Persian music, Jazz, Karnatic music and South Indian dance; African-American music, the historic silk road, European art music, popular music, hip-hop, electronic music, and music technology.
+Undergraduate and graduate students are exposed to all of this music.
+They have the opportunity to embrace the creative and intellectual opportunities that the department has to offer from singing in choral ensembles, participating in the opera, playing in the symphony orchestra or one of our other large ensembles (wind ensemble, or jazz orchestra), engaging in the rich chamber music culture, and pursuing the study of the history, theory, and critical theory of music.
+After graduating, many music majors go on to earn masters and doctoral degrees in performance, musicology, composition, or music theory, while others immediately pursue careers as professional musicians and teachers.
 At the same time, other music majors use their music degrees as a more general educational qualification, continuing on to graduate study and careers in diverse fields.

-Given the wide range of transferable skills developed in the undergraduate music major curriculum, music majors are highly desired by law schools, medical schools, and business schools among many others.
-Employers and graduate schools understand that being a successful music major requires perseverance, discipline and self-direction, as well as excellent collaboration and teamwork skills.
-Music majors at UCI also learn to write and think creatively, and to present themselves well in public.
-With a degree in Music from UC Irvine, students will find that many career paths lie before them.
+Given the wide range of transferable skills developed in the undergraduate music major curriculum, music graduates are highly desired by law schools, medical schools, and business schools among many others.
+Employers and graduate schools understand that being a successful music major requires perseverance, discipline and self-direction, analytical skills, as well as the capacity for excellent collaboration and teamwork.
+Music majors at UCI also learn to write and think critically and creatively.
+The improvement in speaking and writing skills that comes with this effort is of great benefit to music graduates regardless of their academic interests or career pursuits.
+With a degree in Music from UCI, students will find that many career paths lie before them.

 UC EAP (foreign exchange students):